 Several unused textures files can be found in the game files of the retail game and the PlayStation 2 demo, although some may be leftover content from the overlapping development of Need for Speed: Most Wanted (2005).

-Some of these include SECONDARYLOGOs for cars that were not in the final game, but were deleted due to the desired car list variety (2 Tier 1s, 4 Tier 2s and 5 Tier 3s per car type)
+Some of these include SECONDARYLOGOs for cars that were not in the final game, but were deleted due to the desired car list variety (two Tier 1s, four Tier 2s and five Tier 3s per car type)

-Several cars were originally supposed to have 5 bodykits, according to the in-game ecar data, but however, because the game would be too big for the time it was being developed, and the amount of consoles the game would be released on, many cars that returned from Need for Speed: Most Wanted unfortunately only had 4 bodykits in game, with one being deleted.
+Several cars were originally supposed to have 5 bodykits, according to the in-game ecar data, but however, because the game would be too big for the time it was being developed, and the amount of consoles the game would be released on, many returning cars from Need for Speed: Most Wanted unfortunately only have 4 bodykits in game, with one being deleted.

 However, it is possible to restore the 2005 Ford Mustang GT (S-197)'s missing first bodykit through a mod.
-However, a future update for the Improvement Mod of Need for Speed: Carbon will also restore the removed bodykits.
+Some mods in NFSCars.net restored the removed bodykits for most of them.

-Also, the Lexus IS300 and 2005 Pontiac GTO can get their missing bodykits and hoods back, as well as fixing the vinyl mapping issues through a restomod.
-This also fixes the BMW M3 GTR E46 (Race)’s body part issues, including missing roof scoops, overlapping aftermarket spoilers, and the malfunctioning Autosculpt screen on the M3 GTR (which crashes the game the player scrolls to Rear Bumper in the Autosculpt section), as well as adding a yellow headlights option, and 8 aftermarket hoods from the BMW M3 (E46).
+The Lexus IS300 and 2005 Pontiac GTO can get their missing bodykits and hoods back, as well as fixing the vinyl mapping issues through a restomod.
+This also fixes the BMW M3 GTR E46 (Race)'s body part issues, including missing roof scoops, overlapping aftermarket spoilers, and the malfunctioning Autosculpt screen on the M3 GTR (which crashes the game upon scrolling to Rear Bumper in the Autosculpt section), as well as adding a yellow headlights option, and 8 aftermarket hoods from the BMW M3 (E46).

 Unused/Unfinished Cars and Meshes

 A number of cars and meshes from the predecessor can be found in the game's resources.
-However, they were not completed due to the development time needed, as EA forced Black Box to rush the game for an October 31, 2006 release.
+However, they were not completed due to the development time needed, as the publisher forced Black Box to rush the game for an October 31, 2006 release.